Torbynator/GoogleDecimeterChallenge/dates.md

-Weekly meetings on mondays in preperation of lecture (talk through current problems with Frederick) Coworking on thursdays
+Weekly meetings on mondays in preperation of lecture (talk through current problems with Frederick)\
+Coworking on thursdays

-Research done: 25.6.
+Research done: 25.6.\
-First Running model: 4.7.
+First Running model: 4.7.\
+Internal submission: ?end of July?